TwixmixyJanet/text-editor/README.md

 * [About](#about)

 ## Description:
-This project is a back end social media api.
-Using technology like MongoDB, Mongoose, and MongoDB Compass we are able to fully set up and test a backend for a social media platform.<br />
+This project is a on and off-line text editor application.
+Using Progressive Web Applications to build a text editor that runs in the browser.<br />
 <br />

 ### How to use this app: